Vsetín: 14th–16th centuries

 The first written mention of the area around the Bečva river is from 1297, when Vsetín did not yet exist.
 The first written mention of Vsetín is from 1308, when it was owned by Knights Templar who rented it to Lord Vok of Kravaře.
-It was described as a small town with a church, a mill and the Freudsberg Castle, and further colonization of the area was described.
+It was described as a small town with a church, a mill and the Freudsberg Castle, and further colonisation of the area was described.
 In following decades, Vsetín was held by many noble families.
-The most significant were lords of Cimburk, lords of Svätý Jur and Pezinok, lords of Kunštát, lords of Šelmberk, and the Pernštejn family.
-A fortress was built in what is today the Horní Square in the first half of the 15th century.
+The most significant were the Lords of Cimburk, Lords of Svätý Jur and Pezinok, Lords of Kunštát, Lords of Šelmberk, and the Pernštejn family.
+A fortress was built in what is today the square Horní náměstí in the first half of the 15th century.